Teenager (band): 2004-2007: Thirteen

 Teenager was formed in 2004 in Sydney by Nick Littlemore as a side-project to his main group Pnau which had released their second album Again in October 2003.
 Phillipa "Pip" Brown had left her native New Zealand after the disbandment of her hard rock group Two Lane Blacktop in 2003.
 Originally living in Melbourne, Brown was contacted by Littlemore who asked her to join on lead guitar.
 Littlemore was the lead vocalist and keyboardist.

 In 2006 Teenager issued their debut single, "Pony" on the independent label, Timberyard Records.
 It was followed by the album, Thirteen and the related single "Bound and Gagged".
 The album had been recorded over three years in studios in Sydney, London, New York, Paris and Los Angeles.
 For the album the duo of Brown and Littlemore used Sonic Youth's Lee Ranaldo (on guitar) and Steve Shelley (on drums), and Thierry Muller (on synthesiser) as session musicians.
 Additional musicians include Luke Steele (of Sleepy Jackson), Kim Moyes (The Presets), and guitarist Rowland S. Howard.
 Littlemore's Pnau bandmate Peter Mayes mixed seven of the ten tracks.

 Mess + Noises Craig Mathieson described the album as "a pop record, albeit a particularly exotic species that equally suggests creative guile and hints of self-indulgence ...
 'Pony' is the closest the album comes to cheap genre holidaying, approximating rock attitude when the organic and desperate growth of 'Bound and Gagged' is so much more impressive".
 Brown and Littlemore co-wrote "Alone Again" and "West" for Teenager.

 From late 2006 Teenager performed live with a line-up of Brown, Littlemore, Deano Cameron on bass guitar and Oscar Wuts on drums (both ex-Degrees.K, a New Zealand band).
 They undertook an east coast tour in April 2007.
 In September 2007 Teenager issued "Bound & Gagged" in the United Kingdom on Godlike and Electric and Thirteen followed there in October.
 Gigwise's Luisa Mateus found the duo "bring lascivious grooves to a seductively orientated debut, titled 'Thirteen' ... [it] draws on fast paced musical formations, a mismatch of sounds, poppy in places, but mainly littered with dirty but enthralling bass lines, sexually charged guitar rifts and sass by the bucket load".
 By that time Littlemore had returned to recording with his main group which issued their third album, Pnau in December 2007.
 Brown left to concentrate on her career as Ladyhawke.

 2021:

 In 2021, a single "Before the End" was released.

 2024-present: Fourteen

 In the years since 2007, Littlemore and Ladyhawke continued to write and record together between tours, and albums.

-In 2024 Ladyhawke played an anniversary tour of My Delirium when audience member yelled out to play some teenager songs at the Sydney show in which Brown confirmed new Teenager track were currently in production.

 In May 2025, Teenager released the track "A.A.".
 This was followed by the EP Fourteen in October 2025.